 Switching over to Airbase is a great opportunity to audit existing services to uncover duplicate subscriptions or orphaned spend.

-- Identify subscriptions without billing owners and either assign them to new billing owners or cancel them.
+- Identify subscriptions without spend owners and either assign them to new spend owners or cancel them.

-- Find duplicate subscriptions and ask the billing owners if separate subscriptions are necessary.
+- Find duplicate subscriptions and ask the spend owners if separate subscriptions are necessary.

 Choose which of your existing subscriptions you’d like to keep and Airbase will automatically generate the virtual cards when you’re ready for roll-out.